 Chief Executive Officer, St. Louis Integrated Health Network

 Formerly the Managing Director for the Ferguson Commission

 She possesses over 15 years of experience working and volunteering in the non-profit sector for organizations that positively impact the quality of life for disadvantaged populations.
-She currently serves on the Board of Trustees for the Deaconess Foundation and is a member of the Executive Advisory Council for Missouri State University College of Business.
-As a licensed Evangelist Missionary in the Churches of God in Christ, she is a noted motivational speaker, trainer, and facilitator around spiritual development, leadership, and youth capacity building.
+Her expertise lies in developing strategies to transform systems to be more responsive and equitable for the people for whom our public systems are accountable to serve.
+She currently serves on the board for Missouri Foundation for Health, chairs the board of Alive and Well Communities, LLC, and is former Trustee for the Deaconess Foundation and former member of the Executive Advisory Council for Missouri State University College of Business.
+As a licensed Evangelist Missionary in the Church of God in Christ, she is a noted motivational speaker, trainer, and facilitator around spiritual development and leadership.